blenderous/blenderous.github.io/cv.md

 ## Experience

 ### Pink Art Ltd, Mauritius Islands *(As Lead Front End Developer - Sep 2015 to Nov 2016)*
-- Learning to use `webpack` configuration to load `javascript` modules for a web page, pre-process `CSS` and make build quality web pages
 - Created websites using `Angular JS`  (all the interactive elements of the website, animations and for displaying model data in views across the website)
 - Integrating `HTML` views within the backend framework and templating engine `blade`
 - Enhancing existing automated tasks (using `grunt` or `gulp`) and creating some new ones to have a better work­flow